LastLeaf/scade.js/README.md

 `subject.skip(duration)`
 Skip animations for specified duration.
 Animations would be normally started and ended as if they have been run.

+`subject.destroy()`
+Destroys it.
+Frees the binding to animation frame generator.

 # LICENSE

 MIT